jxcore/jxcore/docs/plain/jxcore-messaging.markdown

 This event is raised when client gets subscribed to a group or unsubscribed from it by a call made from a server-side (`subscribeClient()` or `unSubscribeClient()` methods).

 The `subscribed` value indicates, whether this event was raised as a result of subscription (`true`) or unsubscription (`false`) request.
-The `groupName` is the name of the group, for which the event occured.
+The `groupName` is the name of the group, for which the event occurred.

 When subscription/unsubscription request was made by a client's method `Subscribe()` or `Unsubscribe()`, the event `OnSubscription` is not raised, but instead you may provide the callback for those methods.
 Please refer to their description for more details.

 client-side: